aberger91/AICompare/ML/README.md

     Toolkit).
 Training and test samples are split such that the model is trained on 9/10 of the data and tested on the remaining 1/10.

+        Paragraphs and words are randomly sampled from each text.
+This aspect of the training set is included to reduce bias that may be introduced from the size of paragraphs.

 ### <u>Execution</u>

         Cross validation is used before execution to find the optimal parameters for alpha, the smoothing factor